 The length of suspension for all students may not exceed a period of five (5) consecutive days per suspension unless extended pending an expulsion hearing.
-Prior to extending a suspension, the Principal or administrative designee shall schedule a second conference with parents/ guardians to determine if either of the following are true: 1) the pupil's presence will be disruptive to the education process; or 2) the pupil poses a threat or danger to others.
+Prior to extending a suspension, the Principal or administrative designee shall schedule a second conference with parents/guardians to determine if either of the following are true: 1) the pupil's presence will be disruptive to the education process; or 2) the pupil poses a threat or danger to others.
 Upon either determination during the conference with parents/guardians, the pupil's suspension will be extended pending the results of an expulsion hearing.

 The maximum number of days a student may be suspended each year is twenty (20), unless the suspension is extended pending expulsion in which case the maximum number of days is cited below.
-Charter School shall follow all laws governing discipline for special education students.
+Charter School shall follow all laws governing discipline for special education students, and such suspensions will not exceed 10 days in a school year.